infor-cloud/xtendm3/docs/examples/Utility-extension.md

 ---

 ## Description
-Utility Extension is a type of extension where one can create a methodology for optimization of future extensions.
-Designed utility can be used later without necessity to write the same method multiple times in different extension.
-Utility extension also eliminates the need of implementing external libraries inside the extensions.
-Once written utility does not neet to be activated as other extensions.
+Utility Extension is a type of extension where one can write and reuse the common logic.
+It is executed from another extension and eliminates the need of implementing external libraries while reusing.

 ## Use cases
-* Keeping common logic in one place and reusing it in multiple extensions
+* Keeping common logic in one place and reusing it in multiple extensions;
-* Executing from another extensions

-## Important note
-Always test the examples for your own solution before using them in production.
+* Parsing date, messages;
+* Number formatting, rounding etc.

 ## Step by step implementation